Detroit Red Wings trade Nick Leddy to St. Louis Blues for 2nd-round pick, 2 players

 - Steve YzermanCanadian ice hockey player

-As anticipated, the Detroit Red Wings traded defenseman Nick Leddy ahead of Monday afternoon's NHL trade deadline, as expected.
+As anticipated, the Detroit Red Wings traded defenseman Nick Leddy ahead of Monday afternoon's NHL trade deadline.

 Leddy goes to the St. Louis Blues for a 2023 second-round pick, forward Oskar Sundqvist and Jake Walman, the Wings announced an hour before the deadline.
 Leddy, 31, was scratched the past two Wings games as protection against injury, signaling general manager Steve Yzerman was going to trade the pending unrestricted free agent.